SystemsApproach/ops/lifecycle.rst

 components, and a second round of testing happens on a *Quality Assurance (QA)* cluster.
 Passing these tests gate deployment, but note that testing also happens in the Staging clusters, as part of the CD end of the pipeline.
-One might naturally ask what about the Production clusters; how do we continue to test the software after it is running in production?
+One might naturally wonder about the Production clusters.
+How do we continue to test the software after it is running in production?
 That happens, of course, but we tend to call it Monitoring & Telemetry (and subsequent diagnostics) rather than testing.
 This is the subject of Chapter 6.